What is Cold Email Outreach?

 Creation of a Template

 The dreaded template.
-The weighted gold at the heart of a successful outreach program.
+The weighted gold at the heart of a successful cold outreach program.
 (Or unsuccessful, hence the word “dreaded.”)

 Fundamentals of a Working Template